apache/arrow/c_glib/example/README.md

 There are example codes in this directory.

 C example codes exist in this directory.
+Language bindings example codes exists in sub directories.
+For example, Lua example codes exists in `lua/` sub directory.

 ## C example codes